 Reporting medicine shortages is mandatory

 As of 1 January 2019, reporting medicine shortages is mandatory in Australia.
-Depending on the impact of the shortage, medicine sponsors must tell the TGA about shortages of prescription medicines and some important over-the-counter medicines within 2-10 days.
+Depending on the impact of the shortage, medicine sponsors must tell us about shortages of prescription medicines and some important non-prescription medicines within 2-10 days.

 Mandatory reporting and improved communication about shortages help you to be aware of medicine shortages that affect you sooner, which means you can obtain timely advice and support from your doctor and pharmacist.
 They can then help minimise the effects of the shortage on your health and wellbeing.